Put your hiking shoes on, and discover Slovenia's stunning nature with these tips.

 Good to know: ‘slap’ is the Slovenian word for waterfall.
 So look for the sign 'Slap Peričnik'.

 This was one of the most touristy parts of Slovenia so we decided to stay not too long.
 We payed a visit at the Castle from where you will have a birds eye view over the lake.
 Afterwards we went to the shore and walked a while along the shore.
 There are several hikes in the area, but the one to Mala Osojnica is the most famous because of its beautiful view.

 The gorge is only 1,6 km (1 mile) long, but because you have to walk the same way back (and because you will probably stop numerous times to take pictures and to soak up the surroundings) this hike will take you about 1,5 until 2 hours to complete.

 This is Slovenia's wine area with rolling hills and wine estates as far as the eye can see.
 It seems that every hilltop has got a little village and church, all competing for the most charming looks.
-The Italian border is just a few kilometres away, so the atmosphere is a mix of Italian and Slovenian. (click here for my blog 'Trieste in 36 hours')
+The Italian border is just a few kilometres away, so the atmosphere is a mix of Italian and Slovenian.
+(See my Trieste weekend itinerary: 'Trieste in 36 hours')

 10. Lake Bohinj

 This was by far my favourite place in Slovenia.
 We arrived late in the afternoon at our B&B, only 200 metres from the lake.
 So the very first thing we did was having a look at the waterside and we were alone!
 In front of us the lake stretched out for about 4 km in length, a wonderful and peaceful sight because of its stunning nature around it.

 On the side of Ukanc (from where you can take the cable car up to viewpoint Vogel) the water is emerald green.

 After breakfast the next morning we started the 12km hike around the lake.
 An easy and beautiful path with a constant view over the water.
 We took lunch with us and pick nicked on the shore.
 Happiness and peace of mind assured!